-- Companies: Company domain name.
+- Companies: Name or Company Domain Name.

-- Deals: Deal name, Pipeline, Deal stage.
+- Deals: Deal name, Pipeline, and Deal stage.

-- Tickets: Ticket name, Pipeline, Ticket status.
+- Tickets: Ticket name, Pipeline, and Ticket status.

-- Products: Name, Product price.
+- Products: Name, and Product price.

-- Notes: Activity date, Note body.
+- Notes: Activity date, and Note body.

 - To assign an owner to an object during the import, include a [Object] owner header and add the email address of the user to each row in that column.

 Please note: users who are assigned a record through import will not receive a notification that they were assigned a new object.